docker-finance | modern accounting for the power-user https://evergreencrypto.co/

 Before sending a pull request:

-• See docker-finance_dev-tools linter help for details.
+• See dev-tools linter help for details.

 3. As for style guidelines, these are recommended: